5 min read

 Section 1 illustration for How to improve NPS scores with clients as a recruiter

-One of the fastest ways to improve NPS scores is to ensure the candidate's natural work personality aligns with the client's leadership style.
-Imagine placing a candidate who thrives under 'Non-Directive Leadership' – someone who loves autonomy and innovation – with a manager who defaults to 'Directive Leadership'.
-The manager provides step-by-step instructions, and the candidate feels micro-managed and stifled.
-Within weeks, the relationship sours, and your NPS score reflects that failure.
+One of the fastest ways to lift NPS is to make sure a candidate's natural work personality suits the client's leadership style.
+Picture placing someone who thrives on autonomy with a manager who defaults to step-by-step direction.
+The candidate feels micro-managed and stifled.
+Within weeks the relationship sours and your score reflects it.

-As a recruiter, you should be assessing the 'Work Personality' of the hiring manager just as much as the candidate.
-If you know the manager is an 'Evaluator' – logical, direct, and results-driven – they will likely appreciate a candidate who is a 'Doer' or a 'Coordinator'.
-These types speak the same language of efficiency and structure.
-By identifying these matches early, you are providing a level of insight that most recruiters simply don't offer.
+As a recruiter you should be reading the work personality of the hiring manager as closely as the candidate.
+If you know the manager is an Evaluator, logical and results-driven, they will usually appreciate a candidate who is a Doer or a Coordinator.
+Those types speak the same language of efficiency and structure.
+Spotting these matches early gives clients a level of insight most recruiters never offer.

-You can actually use a tool like Hey Compono to map these dynamics before the first interview even happens.
-When you can present a shortlist and say, "This candidate is a 'Helper' who will balance out your 'Evaluator' tendencies by focusing on team harmony," you aren't just a recruiter anymore.
-You are an organisational designer.
-That level of sophistication is exactly what drives a client to give you a 9 or 10 on an NPS survey.
+A tool like Hey Compono lets you map these dynamics before the first interview.
+When you can present a shortlist and say "this candidate is a Helper who will balance out your Evaluator tendencies by keeping the team steady," you have become an organisational designer, not just a recruiter.
+That kind of thinking is exactly what earns a 9 or a 10 on an NPS survey.

-We all have biases – it is part of being human.
+We all have biases.
 We tend to favour people who remind us of ourselves or who have a certain 'vibe'.
-However, 'vibe' is a terrible predictor of long-term success, and it is a major reason why placements fail.
-If your clients feel like your shortlists are hit-or-miss, your NPS will remain mediocre because they don't trust your process.
-They feel like they are doing the heavy lifting of filtering out the wrong people.
+Vibe is a poor predictor of long-term success and a common reason placements fail.
+If your shortlists feel hit-or-miss, clients stop trusting your process and your NPS stays stuck in the middle.

-To improve your scores, you must introduce objective data into the conversation.
-Instead of saying, "I think they’re a great fit," you should be saying, "The data shows their dominant work personality is 'The Auditor', which means they will bring the methodical precision your finance team is currently missing."
-This shifts the conversation from subjective opinion to objective fact.
-It protects you if a placement doesn't work out, and it makes the client feel like they are making a professional, evidence-based decision.
+To lift your scores, bring objective data into the conversation.
+Instead of "I think they're a great fit," you can say "the data shows their dominant work personality is the Auditor, which brings the methodical precision your finance team is missing."
+That moves the discussion from opinion to evidence.
+It protects you if a placement wobbles, and it lets the client make a confident, defensible decision.

-Using a personality-adaptive approach allows you to show the client that you have considered the eight key work activities required for a high-performing team.
-Whether the team needs more 'Campaigning' energy or more 'Advising' empathy, you can prove that your candidate fills that specific gap.
-This level of rigour is rare in the recruitment industry, and it is a massive differentiator for your personal brand.
+A personality-based approach lets you show the client you have considered the eight work personalities a high-performing team needs.
+Whether the team is short on campaigning energy or advising empathy, you can prove your candidate fills that specific gap.
+That level of rigour is rare in recruitment, and it sets your personal brand apart.

-Most recruiters think their job ends the day the candidate starts.
-If you want to see your NPS scores climb, that is exactly when your most important work begins.
-The 'honeymoon period' is where most friction occurs, and if you aren't there to help the client navigate it, they will blame you for any 'teething' issues.
-High NPS scores are earned in the months following the placement, not just the weeks leading up to it.
+Most recruiters think the job ends the day the candidate starts.
+If you want your NPS to climb, that is exactly when your most important work begins.
+The honeymoon period is where most friction shows up, and if you are not there to help the client through it, they will pin any teething issues on you.
+Strong NPS is earned in the months after a placement, not just the weeks before it.

-You can add immense value by providing the client with a 'user manual' for their new hire.
-Based on the candidate's work personality, you can give the manager specific tips on how to collaborate.
-For example, if you placed a Pioneer, you might advise the manager to give them autonomy and avoid rigid schedules.
-If you placed an Auditor, you would suggest providing detailed, written instructions.
+You can add real value by giving the client a simple 'user manual' for their new hire.
+Based on the candidate's work personality, you can offer the manager specific tips on how to work together.
+Place a Pioneer and you might suggest giving them autonomy and avoiding rigid schedules.
+Place an Auditor and you would recommend detailed, written instructions.

-This proactive support shows the client that you are invested in their long-term success, not just your commission.
-It transforms the placement from a transaction into a relationship.
-When the NPS survey lands in their inbox, they won't just remember that you found them a candidate; they will remember that you helped them lead that candidate effectively.
-That is the difference between a client who uses you once and a client who becomes a lifelong advocate.
+This proactive support shows the client you are invested in their long-term success, not just your commission.
+It turns the placement from a transaction into a relationship.
+When the NPS survey lands, they will remember that you helped them lead the person, not just find them.
+That is the difference between a client who uses you once and one who becomes a long-term advocate.

 Communication that matches the client's brain

-Recruiters often have a 'default' communication style – usually high-energy and persuasive.
-But if your client is an 'Auditor' or an 'Evaluator', your high-energy 'Campaigner' style might actually annoy them.
-They might perceive you as 'salesy' or lacking in detail.
-If you want to improve your NPS, you have to learn to flex your communication style to match theirs.
-Trust is built when people feel understood, and they feel understood when you speak their language.
+Recruiters often have a default communication style, usually high-energy and persuasive.
+If your client is an Auditor or an Evaluator, that high-energy style can actually grate.
+They may read you as 'salesy' or light on detail.
+To improve your NPS, learn to flex your communication to match theirs.
+Trust is built when people feel understood, and people feel understood when you speak their language.

-If your client is a Coordinator, keep your updates structured, bulleted, and focused on deadlines.
-If they are a Helper, spend time talking about the team culture and the candidate's personal values.
-This isn't about being fake; it is about being effective.
-It is about recognising that different people need different types of information to feel confident in a decision.
+If your client is a Coordinator, keep your updates structured, bulleted and focused on deadlines.
+If they are a Helper, spend time on team culture and the candidate's personal values.
+This is not about being fake.
+It is about being effective, and recognising that different people need different information to feel confident in a decision.

-When you align your communication with their work personality, the entire recruitment process feels smoother.
-There are fewer misunderstandings, less frustration, and a much higher level of mutual respect.
-This 'frictionless' experience is exactly what leads to high NPS scores.
-People promote the services that make their lives easier, and nothing makes a hiring manager's life easier than a recruiter who 'just gets it'.
+When your communication matches their work personality, the whole process feels smoother.
+Fewer misunderstandings, less frustration and more mutual respect.
+That frictionless experience is what leads to high NPS.
+People recommend the services that make their lives easier, and nothing makes a hiring manager's life easier than a recruiter who genuinely gets it.

 Key insights

-• NPS is a measure of trust, and trust is built through the consistent use of objective data rather than subjective 'gut feel'.
+• NPS measures trust, and trust is built through consistent use of objective data rather than gut feel.

-• The most successful recruiters act as organisational consultants by matching candidate personalities to manager leadership styles.
+• The most successful recruiters act as advisors by matching candidate personalities to manager leadership styles.

-• Reducing hiring friction requires a deep understanding of the eight work activities that define high-performing teams.
+• Reducing hiring friction requires a real understanding of the eight work personalities a high-performing team needs.

-• Post-placement support – such as providing collaboration tips based on personality data – is the secret weapon for long-term client loyalty.
+• Post-placement support, such as collaboration tips based on personality data, is the quiet driver of long-term client loyalty.

 Frequently asked questions